An Interview with Michael R. Smith

 Mike, you recently joined Mercer from CMS.
 What was your role and major focus of your position?

 As the former Director of the Division of Community Systems Transformation in the Disabled and Elderly Health Programs Group, a group within the Center for Medicaid and CHIP services, I was responsible for directing the division's grant programs as well as the the efforts to diffuse learning from demonstrations into Medicaid long term services and supports (LTSS) programs.
 Prior to employment with CMS, I served in leadership capacities within county, state, and non-profit organizations as a deputy administrator, chief of staff, and executive director, respectively.
-Integrating Medicaid-funded home and community-based services (HCBS) into the fabric of everyday life for people with physical, intellectual and age related disabilities has been the of my career.
+Integrating Medicaid-funded home and community-based services (HCBS) into the fabric of everyday life for people with physical, intellectual and age related disabilities has been the hallmark of my career.

 How has the ACA Repeal/Replace affected your focus at Mercer?

 What do you see are the challenges states are facing at this time regarding this topic?